fgadaleta/datascienceathome/_posts/2015-09-28-stability-of-stochastic-gradient-descent.md

 ---
+title: Stability of stochastic gradient descent
 layout: post
-title: Stability of stochastic gradient descent
-tags: [google, gradient-descent, loss, minimization, optimization, sgd, stability, stochastic]
+tags:
+- google
+- gradient-descent
+- loss
+- minimization
+- optimization
+- sgd
+- stability
+- stochastic
 comments: true
 type: post
+subtitle: Analysis of the most powerful algorithm behind neural networks
 ---

 A paper that, in my opinion, will be more influential than the garbage